Covid-19 in Banstead

 This would have been about the first Banstead event of normality since the start of the pandemic.

-From June 18th to the 27th, a " Surge Testing Site" was set up in the car park next to the Banstead churchyard, and behind shops such as Lorimer, in order to test people to see how prevalent the new Delta variant was in our area!
+From 18 June to 27 June, a " Surge Testing Site" was set up in the car park next to the Banstead churchyard, and behind shops such as Lorimer, in order to test people to see how prevalent the new Delta variant was in our area!
 There were big yellow signs in the High Street, indicating it.
 There were numerous people in high-viz jackets, seeing people in.
 Some people could do a drive-in test, and others queued up on foot.

 For the first two days, many people were going in, even in the rain, but after that, there were very few, going in, and they had to pack up earlier than expected.